Air Conditioner Troubleshooting: When You Need a Pro

+A/C doesn’t start at all.
 First check the thermostat and make sure the system’s in “Cooling” mode.
 Also verify that the desired temperature setting is at least 5 degrees below the displayed room temperature.
 If everything appears correct, look inside the main electrical panel for any tripped circuit breakers.
 If you notice one, don’t reset it.
 Call a qualified HVAC contractor and inform them.

 System runs but poor cooling performance, low airflow, etc. Inspect the system air filter.
 Does it appear dusty and dirty?
 Remove the filter and take it to a home center to buy a replacement.
 Install the new filter and check the airflow.
 Also, make sure nothing’s obstructing vents on the outdoor half of the A/C system: fallen leaves or objects someone placed on top of the fan grille can be the problem, as can encroaching weeds or other vegetation that obstructs side air vents.
 If the problem persists, you need professional help.

+Leaking water.
 If you notice water around the indoor air handler, check the wide condensate drain pan situated underneath.
 Is standing water inside the pan?
 Overflow caused by a clogged condensate drain line is likely and will require a qualified HVAC technician to clear the clog.
 Another possible cause of leakage is ice forming on the evaporator coil inside the air handler.
 This is usually the result of a very dirty coil or low refrigerant level—both requiring professional service to diagnose and resolve.

-If basic air conditioner troubleshooting hasn’t solved your cooling problems, contact a professional at Apollo Home Heating, Cooling, Electrical and Plumbing
+If basic air conditioner troubleshooting hasn’t solved your cooling problems, contact a professional at Apollo Home Heating, Cooling, Electrical and Plumbing.